disposableidentities/healthcrisis/README.md

 *This project is related to the ongoing work on identity in NGI Forward @NGI4EU.*

-Also please look at the various text with “call out to the community” on topics where help is needed.
+**Please look at the various text with “call out to the community” on topics where help is needed.**

 ## Preliminary use case description